Analysis | Trump needs the race to tighten in the next two weeks. Here’s where it is — and isn’t.

 For those observing the pattern, the result wasn’t clear.
 Would the race end with a big Clinton lead or a small one?
 Would those indifferent voters vote or stay home?
-If they voted, whom would they support?
+If they voted, who would they support?

 Once the vote results were tallied, we had our answer.
 The 2016 race narrowed in the last days of the campaign, with undecided voters shifting to support Trump.
 Some of the voters who didn’t like either candidate probably stayed home, but those who voted preferred Trump by a 17-point margin over Clinton.

-From the outset of the 2020 contest, it’s seemed as though Trump was hoping to replicate this strategy against former vice president Joe Biden.
+From the outset of the 2020 contest, it has seemed as though Trump was hoping to replicate this strategy against former vice president Joe Biden.
 If he could make Biden unpopular, push his own supporters to the polls and win over those who made up their minds late, maybe he could win two contests in a row.

 So far, however, that’s not how things have worked out.
 Biden is more favorably viewed than Trump by a healthy margin and much more so than Clinton was four years ago.
 His lead over Trump has been much more stable; at no point has there been any sort of tightening similar to the wavelike pattern in 2016.
 In states that polling shows are going to be close, Biden maintains leads.